sentrysoftware/metricshub/hws-doc/src/site/markdown/troubleshooting/self-monitoring.md

 ### Enable OpenTelemetry traces

-In order to export the traces to the observability back-end, comment out the traces pipeline inside the `otel/otel-config.yaml` file and configure the exporter which should send the traces.
+In order to export the traces to the observability back-end, comment out the traces pipeline inside the `otel/otel-config.yaml` file and configure the exporter.

 ```yaml
 traces: